-In our group we study the integration of group IV material in order to enable 3D efficient and complex photonic devices and architectures.
+In our group we study the integration of group IV material and compound semiconductors in order to enable efficient and highly integrated photonic devices and architectures.

 Our main scientific interest is the integration of compound materials (group IV or III-V) for the fabrication of complex photonic systems.
 We are interested in the study of material bandgap engineering, light propagation, generation, modulation and detection at the micro and nano-scale.